n7231/n7231/README.md

 ### Hi there , I am Tania👋

 I am passionate about learning and I want to grow more on Technology field.
-I love to make web application.
-I would love to develop my career as a developer and consultant in Tech field.
+I would love to develop my career as a consultant in Tech field.

 - 🔭 I’m currently working as an Application engineer.
 And along with that I always do self study project.
 - 🌱 I’m currently learning package manager,docker and kubernetes and some more about application engineering.